- EWMA E-learning

 - More links to education ressources

-In Spring 2014 EWMA developed a curriculum for physicians involved in wound care, with the aim to ensure that these physicians have a sufficient level of expertise within the area to provide efficient and safe treatment of their patients.
+In Spring 2014, a EWMA working group developed a curriculum for physicians involved in wound care, with the aim to ensure that they have a sufficient level of expertise within the area to provide efficient and safe treatment of their patients.
 The curriculum was submitted for adoption by the European Union of Medical Specialists (UEMS) in April 2015.

-The European Association of Fellows in Wound Healing (EAFWH) will offer courses based on the UEMS approved curriculum to physicians across Europe.
-The first course will open in January 2018.
+The European Association of Fellows in Wound Healing (EAFWH) will offer education programmes based on the UEMS approved curriculum to physicians across Europe.
+The first course will open in January 2019.

 For more information about the courses offered by EAFWH, please visit the EAFWH website.

 Despite the fact that patients with chronic hard-to-heal wounds are a typical, almost daily, part of medicine, they still constitute aspecific challenge for the treating physician.
-Consequently, we believe that the essential aspects of this medical field should be familiar toall physicians, but in particular those who deal with wounds regularlyas a result of their specialisation.
+Consequently, we believe that the essential aspects of this medical field should be familiar to all physicians, but in particular to those who deal with wounds regularlyas a result of their specialisation.

 To optimise the treatment of patients with chronic wounds, physicians must be able to select therapy appropriate to the underlying aetiology as well as the correct localtherapeutic measures.
 By developing the wound care curriculum presented here, EWMA aims to support these skills of the physicians involved in wound management.